kevintruong/til/Forking,-Part-1:-Introduction.md

 }
 ```
 The `printf` line _is_ executed only once however notice that the printed contents is not flushed to standard out (there's no newline printed, we didn't call `fflush`, or change the buffering mode).
-The output text is therefore in still in process memory waiting to be sent.
+The output text is therefore still in process memory waiting to be sent.
 When `fork()` is executed the entire process memory is duplicated including the buffer.
 Thus the child process starts with a non-empty output buffer which will be flushed when the program exits.

 ## How do you write code that is different for the parent and child process?